Feuerhamster/mailform/README.md

 > The minimalistic email relay for contact forms and more!

 This is basically a minimal self-hosted open source alternative to [Formspree](https://formspree.io/) and [SendGrid](https://sendgrid.com/).
-Unlike other mail services (that often gives you an API key), this self-hosted mail service is designed to be accessed directly from a frontend.
+Unlike other mail services (that often gives you an API key for backends), this self-hosted mail service is designed to be accessed directly from a frontend.

 ### Features
 - Access via API or HTML form + redirect